 It was a pleasant drive to Alcobaça, a small town with a population of about 16.000.
 Alcobaça is home to Portugal’s largest church and the church was the main reason we came here.
 Just to the east of the church and monastery is a large car park with ample space to park your car.
 It is located on a hill and from this hill you can already see the apse of the church and the flying buttresses that are used to support the weight of the vault of the apse.
 We walked down the hill and into the Rua Dom Pedro V, named after King Pedro V, who was King of Portugal from 1853 to 1861.
 Here we found a lovely little pastry shop that sold us some delicious pork and beef pastries.

 Alcobaça has always had a strong connection to the Kings and Queens of Portugal.
-While Pedro V was one of Portugal’s last kings, it was Portugal’s first king, Afonso Henriques (reign: 1139-1185), who had a church built here that would make the town famous.
+While Pedro V (1853-1861) was one of Portugal’s last kings, it was Portugal’s first king, Afonso Henriques (1139-1185), who had a church built here that would make the town famous.
 Afonso had defeated the Moors and conquered their stronghold of Santarém in March of 1147.
 To commemorate his victory, the king ordered the construction of a church in Alcobaça.
 Construction began in 1153 and it took several decades before the church was finally completed.
 In 1178, work began on a monastery for the Cistercian Order of monks.
 The church of Alcobaça was at that time the largest church in Portugal and – quite amazing – it still is.
 The entire complex – church and monastery – became a UNESCO World Heritage site in 1989.
 A decision that is entirely justified, for – as the UNESCO website states – “its size, the purity of its architectural style, the beauty of the materials and the care with which it was built make this a masterpiece of Cistercian Gothic art”.

 A closer look at the church

 The facade of the church is a mix of styles.
 The portal and rose window were part of the original medieval church and are examples of Gothic architecture.
 The statues and towers are Portuguese Baroque and were added in the eighteenth century.
 On both sides of the main entrance are statues of Saints Benedictus and Bernardus.
-Benedictus of Nursia (480-543) founded the Benedictine Order in the sixth century and Bernardus of Clairvaux (1090-1153) was an important reformer of the Cistercian Order, the order that has been present at the Alcobaça complex since its foundation.
+Benedictus of Nursia (480-543) wrote down the Benedictine Rule in the sixth century and Bernardus of Clairvaux (1090-1153) was an important reformer of the Cistercian Order, the order that has been present at the Alcobaça complex since its foundation.
 Cistercian churches and monasteries are usually quite sober and Alcobaça is no exception.
 Although the architecture is extraordinarily elegant, do not expect to find much decoration and many works of art inside.

 Once inside, the visitor will immediately notice that the church is not very wide: a mere 17 metres.
 Yet the nave and aisles are each 20 metres high and it is some 106 metres from the main entrance at the front to the far end of the apse at the back.
 The light is beautiful, but the columns, walls and ceiling are completely undecorated.
 It is easy to feel tiny once inside the church.